 |Klamath Basin Total||Lauren Jespersen||$ 500,000|

 This is an especially great learning opportunity for new managers or people new to Klamath County.
-The 2020 Loaned Executive Management Development program kicked off on Wednesday, Sept.
-3rd and ran through Nov.
-4th.
+The 2021 Loaned Executive Management Development program is slated to start on Wednesday, Sept.
+1st through Nov.
+3rd.
 The follow three loaned executive participants in the 2020 campaign all served as loaned executives before.
 This strategy allowed for a more condensed training program.
 For more information on the 2021 program, please contact Leroy Cabral at United Way, 541-882-5558.
 Our thanks to these individuals and their employers for their outstanding support.
 Loaned executives are vital to the success of our campaign.

 Serving as the chairman of the 2020 Loaned Executive program was 1Lt.
 Brandon McGraw.
 Pictured are the Loaned Executives for 2020.